HundredDucks/streaming-02-multiple-processes/README.md

 one process will have the database open and be working on it - then when another process tries to do the same, it can't and we end up with errors.

+It seems that when the time is updated to 3 seconds, the tables do not run in any particular order, and errors or lockouts tend to occur.

 ## Task 7.
 Document Results After Each Run